 INCLUDED.
 Learn about Thai society, geography, politics, culture and language.
 Some vocabulary for shopping, communicating with students and colleagues.
 Once at your school assignment, each school holds its own orientation on lesson plans, teaching, etc. Your accommodation during the orientation is covered.

 Native English speakers only.
 All classes are taught in English.

 21 years of age is the minimum.
 50 years of age is the maximum.

 Not included.
-Teachers enter on a Non-Immigrant B visa.
+Teachers enter on a Tourist or Non-Immigrant B visa.
 Visas can be taken care of in advance of arriving in Thailand.
 GeoVisions will supply you with the support documents to apply for your visa.

 Your continued good health and safety during your time abroad is of critical importance to GeoVisions, and to the success of the program.

 With the new healthcare and insurance laws in the United States, GeoVisions cannot legally provide travel, health and accident insurance on our group plan for any participant who resides outside the US.
 If that is you, we hope you will still participate with us.
 We struggle to understand these insurance laws in our country every day.